R Introductory Workshop

 This is a fee-based workshop to ensure the people who registered for the workshop will commit himself/herself in their time and efforts for participation.

-The registration fee is $50 per person and the cost of a working lunch is included.
+The registration fee is $50 per person.

 1.5 hours: a very brief overview of what is R and an introduction to how to use R for statistical data analysis (mostly descriptive data analysis but with many graphs)